Updated 5 months ago

 Mission Solar panels come at a pretty reasonable price point - especially for having a high-efficiency rating.

 Before installation, Mission panels tend to go for between $0.60 and $0.70 per watt.
-Other solar panels with comparable efficiency ratings to Mission’s panels, like certain Panasonic HIT panels and LG NeOn panels, cost closer to $1.00 per watt.
+Other solar panels with comparable efficiency ratings to Mission’s panels, like certain Panasonic HIT panels, cost closer to $1.00 per watt.
 That’s nearly $0.40 more per watt than Mission for similar specs!

-When professional installation is included, the price for Mission Solar panels comes out to around $2.45 per watt, which is slightly less than the national average cost of $3.00 per watt of solar installed (as of January 2023).
+When professional installation is included, the price for Mission Solar panels comes out to around $2.45 per watt, which is slightly less than the average price of solar panels of $3.00 per watt.

 This means that a 6 kW Mission Solar solar panel system would cost around $14,700, before the federal tax credit.
 After the 30% tax credit is applied, a Mission Solar system price would fall to about $10,290.